-Our StoryHannah started her business in 1991 after a sell-out degree show at Bristol University.
+Hannah started her ceramics business in 1991 after a sell-out degree show at Bristol University.
 Her degree show was inspired by taxidermy, amongst the favourites were the little black crows she made.
 She took orders to make more of the designs that were sold in her show, and found a local studio and the business was born!

-She was awarded a grant to buy her first kiln and set-up her business creating sculptural creatures, mostly birds, sometimes fish or wall-mounted moose heads even.
+In 1992 she was awarded a grant to buy her first kiln and continued creating sculptural creatures, mostly birds, sometimes fish or wall-mounted moose heads even.

 Humour has always been evident in her work, and probably helped her ride the storm of 2 recessions.
 She gradually got her work on display in galleries and shops around the country and abroad, and gained some very loyal collectors along the way.

 This side of the business really took-off, getting her designs made in for her meant Hannah could focus on development of new ideas instead of repeatedly making everything herself.
 She added egg cups, salt and peppers and money boxes to blend her love of sculpture with the more functional designs, all now gift-boxed they proved really popular and very quickly it has grown into the business as it stands today, with Hannah, Dave and Kate at the helm.

 Hannah still makes and decorates a limited collection of her ceramic designs.
-These can now only be found on this website, here she is hard at work applying decal transfers to the new fish salt and pepper prototypes.
+These can now only be found on this website, here she is hard at work applying decal transfers to the fish salt and pepper prototypes.